Key takeaways

 A study permit lets you stay in Canada to study at a Designated Learning Institution (DLI).
 It's silent on ownership of assets.
 You can own a car, you can own real estate, and you can own shares in a corporation or register as a sole proprietor — none of that is "working" for IRCC purposes.

 What the study permit does limit is work hours.
 Off-campus work is capped (currently 24 hours per week during the academic term, with full-time work allowed during scheduled breaks).
 And IRCC counts self-employment income toward that cap.
 So an international student can own 100% of a Canadian company and still have to keep their hours of active work in the business under the cap.
-Reddit r/legaladvicecanada threads on this question summarize it cleanly: "You can own all of the business.
-What you can't do is work for yourself or for anyone else above the cap in your study permit."
+The distinction is ownership versus work: you can own all of the business, but you cannot work for yourself — or for anyone else — above the study permit's hours cap.

 That distinction is what every other section below builds on.